StarRocks/starrocks/docs/en/loading/RoutineLoad.md

          > **NOTE**
          >
-         > StarRocks supports access to Kafka via a security authentication mechanism SASL_SSL, SASL or SSL, or without authentication.
-This topic takes connection to Kafka without authentication as an example.
-If you need to connect to Kafka via a security authentication mechanism, see [CREATE ROUTINE LOAD](../sql-reference/sql-statements/data-manipulation/CREATE_ROUTINE_LOAD.md).
+         > StarRocks supports access to Kafka via a security protocol SASL_SSL, SASL or SSL, or without security protocol.
+This topic takes connection to Kafka without security protocol as an example.
+If you need to connect to Kafka via a security protocol, see [CREATE ROUTINE LOAD](../sql-reference/sql-statements/data-manipulation/CREATE_ROUTINE_LOAD.md).

 4. **The FE generates new load tasks to load data continuously.**
    After the Executor BEs has written the data to disks, the Coordinator BE reports the result of the load task to the FE.
 Based on the result, the FE then generates new load tasks to load the data continuously.
 Or the FE retries the failed tasks to make sure the data loaded into StarRocks is neither lost nor duplicated.